Dynamic Retrieval-Augmented Generation: Experiments

 \section{Experiments}

-We evaluate our model across three datasets, where the code needs to be generated using entities from the corresponding knowledge base.
-The novel dataset for project-level code generation, and also the NL2Bash dataset, and the Spider SQL dataset.
-For each dataset, we report task-specific metrics along with the accuracy of entity prediction by the generator $acc$ from \Cref{eval_metrics}.
+We evaluate the performance of different approaches across three datasets where the result needs to be generated using entities from the corresponding knowledge base: the novel dataset for project-level code generation, the NL2Bash dataset~\cite{Nl2Bash}, and the Spider SQL dataset~\cite{Spider}.
+For each dataset, we report task-specific metrics along with the \emph{recall} for the generator's entity prediction.
+Recall is computed as a ratio of the entity names in the ground truth solution that were also predicted by the model.